Hipsters at the Gate

-So there you have it – our best calculations show that there is actually a bit of extra capacity for 2,238 people during SXSW.
+So there you have it – our best calculations show that there is extra capacity for 2,238 people during SXSW.
 That’s about 1% of the estimated visitors.
-In all likelihood, this means that Austin is matching capacity, but here’s the thing – it has enough capacity only because of STRs.
+In all likelihood, this means that Austin is matching capacity.
+However, here’s the thing, it has enough capacity only because of STRs.
 Without STRs, there would be a substantial shortage, likely around 50% of demand.

 It comes as some surprise, then, that in a recent vote, the city council banned non-owner-occupied STRs.
-It’s unclear from our data how much of the STR supply is affected (AirBNB claims 15%), but our data makes it clear this ruling will significantly impact the city’s capacity for tourists and visitors.
-It won’t take full effect until 2022, which gives hotels some time to increase their own capacity.
-In fact, some have claimed this ruling was done because of the hotel industry’s influence within Austin’s city council.
+It’s unclear from our data how this affects the STR supply (AirBNB claims 15%), but our data makes it clear this ruling will significantly impact the city’s capacity for tourists and visitors.
+It won’t take full effect until 2022, which gives hotels some time to increase their capacity.
+In fact, some have claimed this ruling was a result of the hotel industry’s influence within Austin’s city council.

 A Battle for the Soul of Austin

 In many ways, STRs are a microcosm of what’s happening in Austin.
-They are a critical part of the city’s event-driven economy, but at the same time, relaxed regulation on them can contribute to disruptions to peaceful neighborhoods and rising housing costs for locals.
-In a city that’s resisted growth for so long, it was only inevitable that STRs would become incredibly popular.
+They are a critical part of the city’s event-driven economy.
+At the same time, relaxed regulation can contribute to disruptions to peaceful neighborhoods and rising housing costs for locals.
+In a city that’s resisted growth for so long, it is inevitable that STRs would become incredibly popular.
 In fact, Austin has the highest concentration of STRs in the US:

 This issue isn’t contained to just downtown Austin, either.
 Here’s a map of all STRs in Austin:

 Striking the right balance on STR regulation will be of critical importance to Austin’s future.
 Even with an expected 28% increase in hotel capacity, Austin would not be able to support its tourism demand without STRs.
-With equal hotel and STR capacity, removing 15% of STR capacity, mostly offsets the upcoming increase in hotel capacity.
+With equal hotel and STR capacity, removing 15% of STR capacity mostly offsets the future increase in hotel capacity.